sabadusaiganeshreddy/CodeForces_Problem_Recommender/README.md

 - The UI renders:
 	- Profile (Markdown → HTML via marked)
 	- Recommendations (HTML returned by the Space)

-## 🌐 Deploy

-Any static hosting works:
-- GitHub Pages
-- Netlify / Vercel
-- Cloudflare Pages
-- S3 + CloudFront, etc.

-Just serve the two files (`index.html`, `app.js`) and any `vendor/` assets if you used the CDN-free option.

-## 🔐 Notes on Privacy

-- This is frontend-only; don’t embed private tokens in the client.
-- Keep your Space public so the browser can call it directly.

 ## 🙏 Credits